 Draught proof and insulate your floor to cut your energy bills.
 We’ll help you pick the best floor insulation for your floor and find a good installer.

 Floor insulation can help you keep your home warm, cut back on draughts and cut your energy bills.

-Floors on the ground floor can feel pretty cold and should be insulated if possible.
+Floors at ground level can feel pretty cold and should be insulated if possible.
 The floors of upstairs rooms do not usually need to be insulated if the room or space underneath is heated.
 But if your room is above an unheated space, such as a garage, you could benefit from floor insulation.

-And if you want to go even further to make your toes toasty, see how an underfloor heating system can help.
+Want to go even further to make your toes toasty?
+Get an underfloor heating system.

 Floor insulation costs and savings

 If you have already installed loft insulation and wall insulation and are keen to save even more on your heating bills, then the next insulation job is your floor.
 As much as 15% of the heat in a room can be lost through uninsulated ground floors.

 Properly insulating your floor will not only warm your feet, it will also help you to save money.
 Insulating your floor and skirting boards can save as much as £80 a year and, if you can install it yourself, pay for itself in around two years through savings on your heating bills.

 Your insulation options depend on the type of floor you’ve got: